 3. How to get copies?
-Most Attorney-Notaries speak English but not all.
+Most notary attorneys speak English but not all.
 There is a government supported phone number that provides the updated information for any registered attorney in case they moved, etc. The phone number (subject to change) is 787-763-8816.

 4. Who records documents in PR?
-Attorney-Notary is responsible for recording any document in PR.
+A notary attorney is responsible for recording any document in PR.
 Recording companies should have a local attorney in each of the PR registries for recording purposes.
 The abstract form provided by ProTitleUSA and the new document should be sufficient to record a document.
-The attorney-notary document verification should be the step before recording the document.
+The notary attorney document verification should be the step before recording the document.

-5. Searching the registry: The title search in all registries in PR can only be conducted by legal description or recording information of the deed.
-You cannot search by name or address; therefore, when placing the order for a title search with ProTitleUSA in PR, be ready to provide a legal description for the property of interest.
+5. Searching the registry: The title search in all PR registries can only be conducted by legal description or recording information of the deed.
+You cannot search by name or address; therefore, when placing the order for a PR title search with ProTitleUSA, be ready to provide a legal description for the property of interest.

-6. ProTitleUSA has a list of local PR attorney-notaries to cover your needs in all of the registries of PR.
+6. Contacts ProTitleUSA has a list of local PR notary attorneys to cover your needs in all of the registries of PR.